2 Install core software on Ubuntu

 • Force kill processes that do no not use systemtcl: kill -9

-2. Configure globally the .gitconfig configuration file to allow both end of lines indicators, using git config --global core.autocrlf input on Linux and Mac machines collaborating with Windows machines5, and git config --global core.autocrlf true on Windows machines6.
-The argument tolerates CRLF as it appears, otherwise use by default Linux-like LF endings.
-This approach solves most of my synchronisation conflicts.
+1. Configure globally the .gitconfig configuration file to allow both end of lines indicators, using git config --global core.autocrlf input on Linux and Mac machines collaborating with Windows machines4, and git config --global core.autocrlf true on Windows machines5.

 ## 3 columns: file extension, file type (text, or binary), eol definition for text documents